 Which, I suppose, is unfair.
 Or, at least, unbalanced.

-But, as great as articles about stuff like complexes can be, not everyone is focused on fat loss all the time; sometimes, we’d like to know how to build a bit of mass, or just improve the look of a body part without increasing size–even if we don’t have a lot of time.
+But, as great as articles about stuff like complexes can be, not everyone is focused on fat loss all the time.
+Sometimes, we’d like to know how to build a bit of mass, or just improve the look of a body part without increasing size—even if we don’t have a lot of time.

 And this is never more true than when it comes to arms.

-Guys, have you ever looked at a guy with really big biceps and thought, “wow, he must have great genetics; probably doesn’t train arms”?
+Guys, have you ever looked at a guy with really big biceps and thought, “Wow, he must have great genetics; probably doesn’t train arms” ?

-Ladies, have you ever looked a woman with toned arms and thought, “Oh, that’s completely natural, I bet she doesn’t work out?”
+Ladies, have you ever looked a woman with toned arms and thought, “Oh, that’s completely natural, I bet she doesn’t work out” ?

 I’m guessing no.

 That’s true even if you have less than 20 minutes to hit the gym, especially if you have the right plan.
-This plan—because with this 15-minute arms workout, you’ll be able to get in, train your arms, and get out in less time than it probably takes you to drive to the gym.
+This plan.
+Because with this 15-minute workout, you’ll be able to get in, train your arms, and get out in less time than it probably takes you to drive to the gym.